RutamBhagat/RutamBhagat/README.md

 # 🙋‍♂️ Hey there!
 I'm Rutam (he/him)

 <!-- Introduction -->
-I'm a Bachelor of Engineering graduate and a seasoned Next.js developer with internship experience working with industry experts in web development and back-end development.
+I'm a Bachelor of Engineering graduate and a seasoned Next.js developer with 6 months of experience working with industry experts in web development and back-end development.
 I'm passionate about building scalable, performant, and consistent applications that provide a rich user experience.

 <!-- Technical Skills -->
 I specialize in: